GoogleCloudPlatform/community/tutorials/zero-to-deploy-with-chef.md

     Instances](https://console.cloud.google.com/compute/instances)** page.
 1. Click the checkbox next to your `chef-workstation` instance.
 1. Click the Delete button at the top of the page to delete the instance.

+NOTE: You can use the `gcloud` CLI instead:

+    gcloud compute instances delete chef-workstation --zone us-east1-b